API Reference

 Summary statistics for a single contact-angle trajectory.

-Replaces the legacy output_stats.txt file: instead of writing to disk, the plotter returns this dataclass so callers can both display the block (print(stats)) and reuse the underlying numbers programmatically.
+A plotter’s .summary() method returns this dataclass so callers can both display the block (print(stats)) and reuse the underlying numbers programmatically.

 method_name